Investigating the Fermi-Hubbard model by the tensor-backflow method: the Tensor-Backflow method

-The variational parameters are updated according to the gradient descent method.
-Here we only adopt the first-order gradient descent due to the low optimization difficulty of the tensor representation.
-Because of the limited MC sample number, we take the sign of the gradient and apply a constant step size $\delta$: $\alpha'=\alpha-\delta\mathrm{sgn}(G^\alpha)$.
-Such parameter updating scheme has been successfully used in optimizing high dimensional tensors like the PEPS~\cite{}.
+In the VMC optimization, the variational parameters are updated using the gradient descent method.
+Since the absolute values of the gradients are difficult to be estimated with finite MCMC samples, we update the parameters based on the sign of the gradient and apply a constant step size $\delta$: $\alpha'=\alpha-\delta\mathrm{sgn}(G^\alpha)$.
+This parameter update scheme has been successfully applied in optimizing high-dimensional tensors, such as the PEPS~\cite{tJ_fPEPS, PEPS_liu}.